HL7/cds-hooks/input/pagecontent/index.md

 #### FHIR resources in context

-For context fields that may contain multiple FHIR resources, the field SHOULD be defined as a FHIR Bundle, rather than as an array of FHIR resources.
+For context fields that may contain multiple FHIR resources, the field SHOULD be defined as a FHIR Bundle of type collection, rather than as an array of FHIR resources.
 For example, multiple FHIR resources are necessary to describe all of the orders under review in the `order-sign` hook's `draftOrders` field.
 Hook definitions SHOULD prefer the use of FHIR Bundles over other bespoke data structures.

 Often, context is populated with in-progress or in-memory data that may not yet be available from the FHIR server.
 For example, imagine a hook, `order-select` that is invoked when a user selects a medication during an order workflow.
 The context data for this hook would contain draft FHIR resources representing the medications that have been selected for ordering.
 In this case, the CDS Client should only provide these draft resources and not the full set of orders available from its FHIR server.
 The CDS service MAY pre-fetch or query for FHIR resources with other statuses.